Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Maurice M. LaBrie is an Assistant Branch Chief in the Office of Associate Chief Counsel (Corporate), where he works on issues involving Subchapter C and consolidated return regulations.
 Maurice received an LL.M., with distinction, from Georgetown University Law Center, a JD from the Touro College Jacob D. Fuchsberg Law Center, Summa Cum Laude, a Master of Arts in Education from Adelphi University, and Ordination and undergraduate and graduate degrees in Rabbinic Literature and Jewish Studies from the Rabbinical Seminary of America.

-Mr. Schnabel is a partner in Davis Polk’s Tax Department.
-He advises clients on a full range of transactions, including mergers and acquisitions, spinoffs, financing, PIPEs, partnership and other flow through investments, joint ventures, fund formation and related issues, and inversions.
-He is Former Chair Tax Section, New York State Bar Association; Former Co-Chair of various committees of the NYSBA Tax Section; Member, Planning Committee, University of Chicago Law School Tax Conference; Fellow, American College of Tax Counsel; and frequent speaker on the tax aspects of M&A and private equity as well as a frequent writer on tax issues, and is the author of numerous New York State Bar Association Reports on tax issues.
+Mr. Schnabel is the chair of Davis Polk’s Tax Department.
+He advises clients on a full range of transactions, including M&A, spinoffs, financing, PIPEs, partnerships and S corporations, joint ventures, fund formation and inversions.
+He is a former Chair of the Tax Section of the New York State Bar Association, a member of the Planning Committee of the University of Chicago Law School Tax Conference, a Fellow of the American College of Tax Counsel and a frequent speaker and writer on the tax aspects of M&A and private equity and various tax issues.

 Peter L. Faber is a partner in the New York office of the law firm of McDermott, Will & Emery LLP.
 He specializes in state and local tax matters, including planning, administrative proceedings, and litigation.